-Before investing or allocating shares of the Fund to a client's account, investors should carefully consider the Fund's risks and investment objective, as an investment in the Fund may not be appropriate for all investors or clients and is not designed to be a complete investment program.
+Investors should carefully consider the Fund's risks and investment objective, as an investment in the Fund may not be appropriate for all investors and is not designed to be a complete investment program.
 An investment in the Fund involves a high degree of risk.
-The reinsurance-related securities in which the Fund invests are typically considered "high yield" and many reinsurance-related debt securities may be considered "junk bonds."
+The reinsurance-related securities in which the Fund invests are typically considered "high-yield" and many reinsurance-related debt securities may be considered "junk bonds."
 It is possible that investing in the Fund may result in a loss of some or all of the amount invested.
-Before making an investment/ allocation decision, investors should (i) consider the suitability of this investment with respect to an investor's or a client's investment objectives and individual situation and (ii) consider factors such as an investor's or a client's net worth, income, age, and risk tolerance.
+Before making an investment/allocation decision, investors should (i) consider the suitability of this investment with respect to an investor's or a client's investment objectives and individual situation and (ii) consider factors such as an investor's or a client's net worth, income, age, and risk tolerance.
 Investment should be avoided where an investor/client has a short-term investing horizon and/or cannot bear the loss of some or all of the investment.